itkSource/lorhammer/doc/content/develop.md

 ## Add a provisioner

+A provisioner permit to register sensors and gateways to a network-server.
+Like that the network-server can accept messages from sensors and gateways.

-Today we have 3 kind of provisioner : none to not provision, loraserver to provision a loraserver network server and semtechv4 to provision a semetch v4 network server.
+Today we have 3 kind of provisioner : none to not provision, loraserver to provision a loraserver network server and semtechv4 to provision a semtech v4 network server.

 The semtechv4 provisioner is a work in progress, any help to do it will be useful.
 Please add comments in [issues/13](https://gitlab.com/itk.fr/lorhammer/issues/13) if you want to contribute on it.